Messaging

 Receiving messages

-1. To view your inbox, click on Received messages in the toolbar:
+1. To view your inbox, click on the bell icon and then "Requests and Messages Received" on the messaging page:

 1. You can dismiss or reply to messages from this view.